Rains County, Texas: Media

 Rains County is part of the Dallas/Fort Worth DMA.
 Local media outlets are: KDFW-TV, KXAS-TV, WFAA-TV, KTVT-TV, KERA-TV, KTXA-TV, KDFI-TV, KDAF-TV, and KFWD-TV.
 Other nearby stations that provide coverage for Rains County come from the Tyler/Longview/Jacksonville market and they include: KLTV, KYTX-TV, KFXK-TV, KCEB-TV, and KETK-TV.

 Education

 The majority of the county is served by the Rains Independent School District located in Emory.

 The far southeastern portion of the county is served by the Alba-Golden Independent School District.
 The far northwestern corner of the county is served by the Lone Oak Independent School District.
-A portion of north central Rains County is served by the Miller Grove Independent School District.
+A portion of north-central Rains County is served by the Miller Grove Independent School District.

 Politics

-In the United States House of Representatives Rains County is within and is represented by Republican Pat Fallon.
+In the United States House of Representatives, Rains County is within and is represented by Republican Pat Fallon.

-In the Texas Legislature Rains County is within Texas House District 5, represented by Republican Cole Hefner, and within Texas Senate District 2, represented by Republican Bob Hall.
+In the Texas Legislature, Rains County is within Texas House District 5, represented by Republican Cole Hefner, and within Texas Senate District 8, represented by Republican Angela Paxton.